decyphertek-io/decyphertek/docs/contact.md

 Contact:
 ========

-While we do not offer formal support services, we do help with certain inquiries related to bugs, technical issues, misconfigurations, and general questions.
+While we do not offer formal support, we do help with certain inquiries related to bugs, technical issues, misconfigurations, and general questions.

 **Email:** `adminotaur@decyphertek.io`